jmcanterafonseca/dataModels/ParksAndGardens/GreenAreaRecord/doc/spec.md

     + Attribute type: [DateTime](https://schema.org/DateTime).
     + Mandatory

-+ `soilTemperature` : The observed soil temperature in degrees centigrade.
++ `soilTemperature` : The observed soil temperature in Celsius degrees.
     + Attribute type: [Number](https://schema.org/Number)
-    + Default unit: Degrees centigrade.
+    + Default unit: Celsius degrees.
     + Attribute metadata:
         + `timestamp` : optional timestamp for the observed value.
 It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.